 One of the best ways to fix a clogged printer nozzle is to never have a clog happen in the first place.
 As we discussed, proper printer settings and high quality filament can go a long way to preventing clogs from happening in the first place.

-Another preventative option is to regularly use a cleaning filament to remove any remaining plastic and contaminants that might remain in the nozzle between print jobs.
+Another preventative option is to regularly use a good quality cleaning filament to remove any remaining plastic and contaminants that might remain in the nozzle between print jobs.
 Cleaning filaments operate at a wide range of temperatures.
 The purging compound in the filament sticks to contaminants and mechanically removes them when the cleaning filament itself is extruded through the hot end.